Frnn4268/sso-rbac-auth-system/README.md

 - Apps: 8090

 ## How to run it
-1. Create a `.env` file with your environment variables
+1. Create a `.env` file with your environment variables.

 2. Create the folders if you have issues:

 	- Windows:

 		> mkdir -p ./data, ./log, ./secrets

 	- Linux:

 		>  mkdir -p ./data ./log ./secrets

-3. Give permissions to the folders
+3. Give permissions to the folders:

 	- Windows: